bizreach/play2-stub/README.md

 3. Add mappings to StubController routes in `routes`.
 Each http method needs a line.

     GET     /*file         jp.co.bizreach.play2stub.StubController.at(file)
+    POST    /*file         jp.co.bizreach.play2stub.StubController.at(file)
+    PUT     /*file         jp.co.bizreach.play2stub.StubController.at(file)
+    DELETE  /*file         jp.co.bizreach.play2stub.StubController.at(file)

 4. Add routes in `application.conf`.
 The grammar is quite similar to that of Play's route.
-But instead of ":", use "~" for path parameters.
+(But instead of ":", use "~" for path parameters currently).

     play2stub {
       routes: [